samulisuomi/dvdplaza-scraper/README.md

 A quick and dirty pile of code to scrape your own DVDPlaza.fi posting history before the site shuts down at the end of 2025.

+**Will not work after the original servers are gone as this relies on the search functionality of the forum.**

 ### Prerequisites

 1. macOS